-- Student Certification.
-A form completed by a Household when it is comprised entirely of fulltime students, including minors, to show that they are eligible under certain exceptions.
-(Required for fulltime Student household wishing to qualify for exception) - Student Status Verification.
-Used to verify the Student status fulltime or part-time - of a Resident (Required for all adult [18+] Residents who indicate Student status in a household comprised solely of fulltime students.
-Also required for any dependent student who is working and attending school fulltime to only count \$480 of earned income.) - Student Exception Affidavit.
-To be completed by a single parent head of household to certify that s/he is not the dependent of another person - only use if head of household cannot provide a federal tax return to show independence (Required for fulltime Student Household wishing to qualify for the single parent with dependents exception) - Foster Care Verification.
+Used to verify the Student status - fulltime or part-time - of a Resident (Required for all adult [18+] Residents who indicate Student Status in a household comprised solely of fulltime students.

+Also required for any dependent student who is working and attending school fulltime to only count \$480 of earned income.)

+Is also used when a fulltime or part-time student has indicated they receive Student Financial Assistance.

+- ▶ Student Exception Affidavit.
+To be completed by a single parent head of household to certify that s/he is not the dependent of another person only use if head of household cannot provide a federal tax return to show independence (Required for fulltime Student Household wishing to qualify for the single parent with dependents exception) - Foster Care Verification.
 Used to verify Resident was in a foster care program for purpose of qualifying a Fulltime Student. - Fulltime Student Job Training Exception Verification.
 Used to verify that a Resident is enrolled in a qualified job-training program for the purpose of qualifying a Fulltime Student.